MicrosoftDocs/windows-dev-docs/hub/includes/store/pwa/overview.md

 To publish your PWA app, first convert your website into a PWA app.
-Then you can publish the PWA's MSIX installer in the store
+Then you can publish the PWA's MSIX installer in the store.

-Follow these steps to publish your app to the Microsoft Store
+Follow these steps to publish your app to the Microsoft Store:

 | Topic                                                                                                     | Description          |
 |-----------------------------------------------------------------------------------------------------------|----------------------|